archeofoss/archeofoss2022/panel-1-maps-to-the-past/README.md

 *Please save in this directory paper proposals for the panel:
-**Maps to the past.
+**Panel 1: Maps to the past.
 Open digital approaches to the investigation of historical maps**.*

 Remember to use the [provided template](https://github.com/archeofoss/archeofoss2022/blob/main/paper-proposal-template.md) to submit your proposal, and eventually upload the illustrative image in the same directory and name it after your markdown file.